fatred/problemofnetworkdotcom/content/posts/bootstrapping-hashi-vault.md

 ---

-At this point you should now have a functional - **!!!NON PRODUCTION!!!** vault server that you can continue your adventures with.
+Depending on which path you took, you should now have a functional - **!!!NON PRODUCTION!!!** vault server that you can [continue your adventures with](/posts/making-more-use-of-vault/).

 Later I will post some follow up on a production-like service setup, but tbh, you should probably just learn the vault tooling, and build something that works in your environment, rather than copying some blog.